I Ching – The Book of Changes

 The I Ching, or “Book of Changes,” consists of sixty-four archetypes that result from all the possible six-line combinations of yin and yang lines, called hexagrams.
 Yin/yang is the fundamental duality of the Universe whose dynamic tension gives shape to all phenomena and the way they change.
 Examples of yin/yang polarity are female/male, earth/heavens, dark/light, in/out, even/odd and so on.

 The interpretations of the sixty-four hexagrams use words to describe the energy patterns of human life divided into sixty-four types of situations, relationships or dilemmas.
 Each hexagram can be analyzed in a number of ways.
 Divide the six-line forms in half and you get trigrams (three yin or yang lines) that represent the Chinese version of eight fundamental elements: sky, earth, thunder, wind, water, fire, mountain, and lake.
 These eight trigrams, known as “Hua,” also serve as the compass points in the ancient art of placement known as Feng Shui (pronounced fung-shway).

-Paul O’Brien’s discovery of the I Ching as a teenager in San Francisco — followed by over 20 years of studying the revered oracle — led to the composing of this modern but faithful I Ching interpretation, originally for use in one of the first multimedia programs called Synchronicity (1989), then the more immersive Oracle of Changes CD-Rom (adding a meditative sound track and original art for each hexagram in 1997), and creation of I-Ching.com and Tarot.com (2000).
+O’Brien’s discovery of the I Ching as a teenager in San Francisco — followed by several decades studying the oracle as well as Carl Jung’s work on the Synchronicity Principle — ultimately resulted in the composition of his modern but faithful I Ching interpretation.
+The text was originally written for use in a very early multimedia program — the first interactive I Ching program, which was called Synchronicity (1989).
+Later came the more immersive Oracle of Changes CD-Rom (adding a meditative sound track and original art for each hexagram in 1997), a CD-Rom for do-it-yourself Tarot readings, and after all that the creation of I-Ching.com and Tarot.com interactive websites (2001).